 Locally in the Gunnison Basin, there is a ‘Basin Roundtable’ that has been meeting regularly since 2005.
 It is made up of appointed volunteers that have been working to protect and develop the water resources of the basin by analyzing and advocating, as well as, evaluating and discussing the important topics that are now memorialized in the Water Plan and in the Gunnison Basin Implementation Plan.

-For more information about the Gunnison Basin Roundtable (GBRT) and its products and processes – the CWCB has an excellent web page dedicated to the GBRT.
+More information about the Gunnison Basin Roundtable and its products and processes.